ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

 For examples on how to implement an inventory plugin, see the source code here:
 `lib/ansible/plugins/inventory <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/inventory>`_.

+.. _inventory_object:

+inventory object
+^^^^^^^^^^^^^^^^

+The ``inventory`` object passed to ``parse`` has helpful methods for populating inventory.

+``add_group`` adds a group to inventory if it doesn't already exist.
+It takes the group name as the only positional argument.

+``add_child`` adds a group or host that exists in inventory to a parent group in inventory.
+It takes two positional arguments, the name of the parent group and the name of the child group or host.

+``add_host`` adds a host to inventory if it doesn't already exist, optionally to a specific group.
+It takes the host name as the first argument and accepts two optional keyword arguments, ``group`` and ``port``. ``group`` is the name of a group in inventory, and ``port`` is an integer.

+``set_variable`` adds a variable to a group or host in inventory.
+It takes three positional arguments: the name of the group or host, the name of the variable, and the value of the variable.

+To create groups and variables using Jinja2 expressions, see the section on implementing ``constructed`` features below.

+To see other inventory object methods, see the source code here:
+`lib/ansible/inventory/data.py <https://github.com/ansible/ansible/tree/devel/lib/ansible/inventory/data.py>`_.

 .. _inventory_plugin_caching:

 inventory cache